 “It’s said that four of our mugs can bear the weight of a double decker bus,” he beams proudly when I ask if Denby pottery deserves its super-strong reputation.

 Another staff members tells me about a lady wrote to Denby to describe how her house had been completely flattened by Hurricane Katrina.
-When she was going through the rubble she found some of her Denby set – the only thing that had survived.
+When she was going through the rubble she found some of her Denby set – the only thing that had survived the storm.

 Writer Richard McKenna says, while his parent’s generation (60s, 70s) were in reverential thrall to their Denby tableware, he recalls how it was ‘absurdly heavy’ and almost ‘impossible to get rid of or destroy’.